 The below (ongoing) “HOOSIC RIVER” poem cycle is dedicated to the Hoosic River Watershed Association (hoorwa.org), a nonprofit citizen group that looks after the river.
 These sections were written while visiting various public-preserved locations within the boundaries of the watershed, places that reside in and around ancestral lands of Muhheaconneok and western Abenaki peoples.
 “North Corridor” was created in collaboration with percussionist, Daniel O’Connor, for the Hoosic River Watershed Association’s Music and Poetry Along the River.
 “East Corridor” and “South Corridor” were individually recorded and published with North Country Public Radio.
 The below sequence (and recording) of six poems was performed at Byte in Hoosick Falls (NY) on the 15th of September, 2023 as a poetry + percussion improvisation with Daniel O’Connor.
 Italicized lines from: Psalms, translated by Thomas Nelson (my change to human); In a Time of Violence by Eavan Boland.
-See also, “Dispatches from the Beyond Place: Tales of the Hoosic River” by Laura R. Stevens, with John Case & Wendy Hopkins, published by the Hoosic River Watershed Association.
+See also, “Dispatches from the Beyond Place: Tales of the Hoosic River” by Laura R. Stevens, with John Case & Wendy Hopkins, published by HOORWA.

 David Crews